apache/singa/doc/en/docs/install_win.rst

 * Protocol Buffers
 	* Download a suitable version such as 2.6.1: https://github.com/google/protobuf/releases/tag/v2.6.1 .
 	* Download both protobuf-2.6.1.zip and protoc-2.6.1-win32.zip .
-	* Extract both of them in dependecies folder.
+	* Extract both of them in dependencies folder.
 Add the path to protoc executable to the system path, or use full path when calling it.
 	* Open the Visual Studio solution which can be found in vsproject folder.
 	* Change the build settings to Release and x64.
 	* build libprotobuf project.
 * Openblas
 	* Download a suitable source version such as 0.2.20 from http://www.openblas.net
-	* Extract the source in the dependecies folder.
+	* Extract the source in the dependencies folder.
 	* If you don't have Perl installed, download a perl environment such as Strawberry Perl (http://strawberryperl.com/)
 	* Build the Visual Studio solution by running this command in the source folder: